Submit your email address to get link for quick download and get started!

 Chromecast is a system created by Google that allows users to ‘cast’ content to hardware connected to a smart TV, without the need for a HDMI cable.
 What this basically means is that streaming local videos to Mac or controlling your smart TV from your Google browser, on Mac or Windows, is possible.
 You can steam from the top platforms, play your own files, or even use it to display photos and presentations.
 We’re going to look at how to get the most out of Chromecast using your Mac.

-It’s also got a great feature that lets you open videos from major streaming sites, simply by copying and pasting the URL into the player for HD playback.
-And it works not only with Chromecast, but also Roku, AirPlay and other devices.
+It also includes a great feature that lets you open videos from websites by simply copying and pasting the URL into the player for HD playback.
+And it works not only with Chromecast, but also with Roku, AirPlay, and other devices.

 Pros